mwshinn/paranoidscientist/README.md

 ## License

-All code is available under the GPLv3.
+All code is available under the MIT license.
+See LICENSE.txt for more information.

 ## FAQs